-When the MagSafe power adapter is not connected, your MacBook draws power from its battery.
+When the MagSafe power adapter isn't connected, your MacBook draws power from its battery.
 The length of time that you can run your MacBook varies, depending on the applications you use and the external devices connected to your MacBook.
-Turning off features such as AirPort Extreme or Bluetooth[®] wireless technology can help conserve battery charge.
+Turning off features such as AirPort Extreme or Bluetooth® wireless technology and reducing screen brightness can help conserve battery charge, for example, when you're traveling by air.
+Many of your system preferences are automatically set to optimize battery life.